 Environmental Science Facts

 Why do we have seasons?
 What happens to the trash we make?
 What makes the environment cool or hot?
-These are some things you will learn when you study environmental science.
+You will learn these things when you study the ecosystem and ecology of the earth’s environmental science.
 Here are some facts about environmental science that kids should know, to protect the amazing planet we live on.

 - The average time it takes for plastic to decompose is 450 years.
 Glass takes 4,000 years!

 - We cut down around 27,000 trees every day to make toilet paper!